 First, determine that you indeed have a mouse problem.
 Search areas where food is stored or discarded and look for the telltale droppings that are easiest to spot.
 Less visible but just as telling would be smears along woodwork made by body oils as the mouse follows its chosen path to the food source.
 And don’t discount those inexplicably frayed baseboard edges and thick piles of wood shavings.
 Mice must gnaw in order to file down their teeth, which never stop growing.

 Next, decide which rodent control method works best for you.
 Simple snap traps have been a favorite for well over a century, but alternatives include glue traps, enclosed devices that use rodenticides, or electronic mouse traps.
-Since allergies are involved, consider using a hygienic trap such as the Victor® Kill & Seal™ trap.
-In addition to encasing the rodent’s body, it also seals in any parasite that would otherwise abandon the mouse for a new host.

 Finally, when your traps no longer spring (or zap or snare) and your pantry ceases to be raided, you should be able to breathe easy again without any rashes, itchiness or other symptoms.
 So why not take that extra step and add ultrasonic devices to prevent new mice from moving into your home?
 After all, allergies are not the only health issues that may manifest when your family is exposed to mice.
 Diseases may be contracted, including the potentially fatal Hantavirus.
 When your family’s health is threatened, a mouse roaming around inside your home is more than a minor nuisance.